 - Low pressure is created at the inlet of the compressor.

-- Compressor creates high pressure & temperature at discharge.
+- The compressor creates high pressure & temperature at discharge.

 - The pressure differential between the inlet & outlet of the compressor sucks the refrigerant vapor from the evaporator.